Jaime Vélaz de Medrano y Barros, III Marquess of Tabuérniga: Medrano's objective

 The objective, on the surface, appeared straightforward: to persuade King Philip V to relinquish the crown in favor of his son, Prince Ferdinand.
-But for Jaime Vélaz de Medrano, 3rd Marquess of Tabuérniga, this was not a plot against the monarchy—it was an act of urgent loyalty intended to rescue it from what he saw as dysfunction and decline.
-Convinced that Ferdinand’s ascension was vital to Spain’s stability, Medrano devised a bold but nonviolent plan: the prince would discreetly leave Seville under cover of night, cross into Portugal, and there receive the moral and material backing of his father-in-law, King John V, to pressure Philip into abdicating.
-To support this plan, Medrano drafted a compelling memorandum—a 19-page handwritten representation addressed directly to Prince Ferdinand—urging him to take up his royal destiny for the good of the nation.
+For Jaime Vélaz de Medrano, 3rd Marquess of Tabuérniga, this was an act of urgent loyalty to the crown intended to rescue it from what he saw as dysfunction and decline.
+Convinced that Ferdinand's ascension was vital to Spain's stability, Medrano devised a bold but nonviolent plan: the prince would discreetly leave Seville under cover of night, cross into Portugal, and there receive the moral and material backing of his father-in-law, King John V, to pressure Philip into abdicating.
+To support this plan, Medrano drafted a compelling memorandum: a 19-page handwritten representation addressed directly to Prince Ferdinand, urging him to take up his royal destiny for the good of the nation.
 Far from advocating rebellion, the document was a patriotic appeal to conscience and kingship.

 In this notebook, Jaime Vélaz de Medrano presented the dire state of the monarchy under the name of his father, Jaime Vélaz de Medrano y Hurtado de Mendoza, the 2nd Marquess of Tabuérniga.
 With Dantesque overtones, he wrote:

 Spain, sir, respectable patrimony and most beloved homeland of Your Majesty, groans deafly its misfortune because not even breath has been left to try at least to make its pitiful complaints heard and like a living corpse, it lives in its agonies but it lives dying…

 According to Jaime Vélaz de Medrano, the Spaniards would sooner endure slavery than vassalage, for:

 If the slaves work, the lord supports them: but woe to the vassals!
 Woe to the vassals!
 Who sweat blood to be devoured by the insatiable rage of their ambition… The courts trade with justice; the servants of the Royal House suffer inclemency; the troops have been forced to miserable officers, full of work forced to extreme necessity, to the charitable pity of the bishops and convents; commerce suffers losses and scorn; not even the Church forgives such a voracious tooth.
 In short, all is pain and all is anguish.